05/08/2017 0 Comments

 When to see your veterinarian

-If you need to find an Ajax veterinary clinic or if you’re looking for a new veterinary clinic in Toronto, our clinics are conveniently located and are taking new pet patients.
-Give us a call at 416-266-9380 to book or visit our blog for answers to common pet concerns.
+If you need to find an Ajax veterinary clinic or if you’re looking for a new veterinary clinic in Toronto, our clinic is conveniently located and is taking new pet patients.
+Give us a call at 416-289-2524 to book or visit our blog for answers to common pet concerns.